UCAR-SEA/SEA-ISS-2025-Improving-PBS-for-NCAR-HPC-Users/notebooks/1_introduction.md

 * split out PBS record processing into a separate package, allowing us to reuse code in other use cases;
 * improve output formatting and filtering capabilities;
 * convert the script into a *package* and make it installable via `pip`;
-* provide an alternate `Makefile` installation method for use outside of a Python site library;
+* provide an alternate `Makefile` installation method for use outside a Python site library;
 * use GitHub Actions {cite}`ghactions` to automate package deployment to [PyPI](https://pypi.org/);
 * augment user documentation via a repository `README.md` and a man page;
 * add a regression test suite;